 Gem5 is an external component and a custom source code branch operates with SST.
 Gem5 has multiple processors models (Alpha, ARM, SPARC, and x86) including symmetric multiprocessor systems.
 It also provides an event-driven memory system.
-MacSim is another external component that integrates with SST and provides multiple processor models.
-It is a trace driven cycle level simulator and simulates x86 and NVIDIA PTX instructions.
+Cassini has simulation modules for uncore non-cache processor components including prefetching logic and branch predictors.
 McNiagara and McOpteron are stochastic processor models within SST that can be used in system simulation.
 They are statistical and based on a Monte Carlo technique.
 The Opteron is presently a single-core model while the Niagara can model both single- and multi-core processors.
-Verona is a research grade model of a RISC-V CPU core.
-Zesto is a timing model based on the pre-release version of the x86 version of SimpleScalar.
-This simulator was developed for detailed cycle-level modeling of modern out-of-order pipelines.
+Vanadis is a research grade model of a RISC-V CPU core.

 DRAMSim2, an external component, models DDRx memory controllers, memory channels, DRAM ranks, and banks.
 MemHierarchy models a memory hierarchy, such as multiple cache levels.
 Prospero reads a trace file and generates standard memory events that can then be passed to memHierarchy cache/memory models.
 Prospero also has a simple trace tool that runs under the PIN binary instrumentation framework to capture a memory trace.

+Merlin is a generic router and NIC model intended to connect to vendor-proprietary or other ASICs.
+The Hermes model provides an interface to message passing functions allowing multiple driving components to utilize the simulation of network operations in a standardized manner.
+Firefly implements a low level communication protocol and data movement layer connecting to network hardware simulation components such as the Merlin router.
+Used as a collection, these components enable the simulation of user-level communication libraries such as MPI and SHMEM.
 Iris, an external component, is a flit-level network simulator.
-Merlin is a generic router and NIC model intended to connect to vendor-proprietary or other ASICs.
 The patterns communication component generates traffic for a simplified network model without incurring the processing and memory overhead of running a full endpoint simulator.
-PhonenixSim is a simulator that supports the ability to model properties of photonic interconnection networks including propagation delay, insertion loss, extinction ratio, spectral resonant profiles, area occupation, and energy dissipation.
 Portals4, portals4_sm and SS_router model the internal crossbar and input/output queues of the SeaStar from the Cray XT line of computers.
 Added flexibility is enabled by parameterizing queue depths, FLIT size and number of FLITs in a packet.

 In the past, SST supported Hotspot, IntSim, McPat, and Orion.
 These components have atrophied somewhat and are in the process of being restored.